 After our first trip to the Maldives in 2013 (you can read about it here), I promised myself one thing – I would go back, and sooner, rather than later.
 And then again and again.
 To say that I love this part of the world, would be an understatement.
-And I was delighted when the opportunity to begin ‘my birthday month‘ in style presented itself.
-I was beyond myself.

 We originally planned to go for a week, but then ended up extending our stay to 12 days and try 3 hotels.
-On our first trip, we split the week between 2 hotels (which I would recommend to anyone as you get a change of scenery, people and food) and I was keen to do it again.
+On our first trip, we split the week long Maldives holidays between 2 hotels (which I would recommend to anyone as you get a change of scenery, people and food) and I was keen to do it again.
 But hindsight is a wonderful thing, and not having paid close attention to the transfers between islands, we ended up wasting valuable time.
 So a lesson learned: 2 hotels next time and with minimum connecting.

 We landed at around 1.30pm local time, following an overnight flight from London, connecting in Doha, with Qatar Airways.
 We were met on arrival by the Lux ground team, who took us to the Lux Lounge, where we were to wait for internal flight to the hotel.
 The lounge as lovely, but having to wait 3 hours (and not knowing about it) wasn’t so nice.
 We ended up arriving at the hotel just before sunset, which meant we lost a whole day.

 That meant, of course, we had to make up for lost time!
 We loved our prestige water villa – it was bright and airy and was located on the west part of the resort.
-Lux Maldives stands on a relatively large island and we were a little bit lost for at least 24h – then, a sense of familiarity kicked in and we were totally at home.
+Lux South Ari Atoll stands on a relatively large island and we were a little bit lost for at least 24h – then, a sense of familiarity kicked in and we were totally at home.

 After a first lovely dinner, we had an early night due to the travelling.
 We spent our second day enjoying the sun and just lounging around (and exploring the island) and spent the afternoon napping and at the spa.
 Despite the rain, which made further appearances during our stay, we just took the opportunity to catch up on sleep and relax.
 As one should, in the Maldives.